For Optometry Compliance in Wales

 Sharps Hazardous

 Clinical infectious and pharmaceutically contaminated wastes (non-cytotoxic and non-cytostatic), such as sharps, are required to be disposed of in yellow lidded sharps boxes.
 This could include sharps used for removing corneal foreign bodies.
-This waste stream is classified under EWC code 18 01 Or and EWC 18 01 09 and must be disposed of via clinical waste incineration, in line with WHTM 07-01.
+This waste stream is classified under EWC code 18 01 03* and EWC 18 01 09 and must be disposed of via clinical waste incineration, in line with WHTM 07-01.

 Cytotoxic Hazardous

 Clinical infectious waste that is medicinally contaminated with cytotoxic and cytostatic chemicals must be disposed of in purple lidded containers.
 This could comprise of chloramphenicol used to treat eye infections, which is cytotoxic.
-This waste stream is classified as 18 01 OP and 18 01 08* and must be disposed of via clinical waste incineration, in line with WHTM 07-01
+This waste stream is classified as 18 01 03* and 18 01 08* and must be disposed of via clinical waste incineration, in line with WHTM 07-01

 Pharmaceutical Non-Hazardous

-For more information about our services, call us on 01269 845 554 or contact us…
+For more information about our products or services

 CONTACT US